Job Training in New York City

 Nontraditional Employment for Women

-Nontraditional Employment for Women is now conducting information sessions online!
-Every Monday at 6pm and Tuesday at 10am.
-Register for an info session.
+Nontraditional Employment for Women hosts both in-person and online information sessions, and you can register for an info session here.
 Requirements include: eligible to work in the US; HS Diploma or HSE; interest in hands-on training to join a career path in the construction field.